 Time Consuming: One of the reasons the Macujo Method works is repetition.
 Detoxing your hair daily or twice-daily reinforces positive results.
 Letting the vinegar and shampoo mixture sit for thirty minutes at a time can add up, however, in addition to the other work.

 The reason for the thorough repetition is because the Macujo Method only cleans the visible hairs on your scalp.
-Any hair follicles that are growing below the surface of the scalp will still contain the THC metabolites and will require cleaning.
+Any hair follicle that are growing below the surface of the scalp will still contain the THC metabolites and will require cleaning.

 When you want a reliable way to get rid of any toxins, the Macujo Method is one of your best options.
 The process requires a minor financial investment and some commitment from the user.
 Taking the time to do each step correctly will almost guarantee success.

 The Macujo Method also doesn’t leave users with the damaging effects after Jerry G. There is some irritation that comes with the terrain, but it beats having to bleach your hair or put your vision at risk.
 Unless the price is a strong consideration for your choice of method, it is best to go with the Macujo Method.